Thursday, August 23, 2018

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Mrs. Garren was born on the east bank of the Tugalo river in Occonee county South Carolina on November 5, 1912.
 Her mother was Nancy Garner-Brackett of Stephen’s county Georgia, a local mid-wife.
-Her father was Edward Ramsay, who owned a sawmill in Oconee county South Caolina (across the Tugalo river).
+Her father was Edwin Ramsay, who owned a sawmill in Oconee county South Caolina (across the Tugalo river).

 She was almost named Woodrow because she was born on the day Woodrow Wilson was elected president.